UPDATE: The Law in Zimbabwe

 - The informal nature of proceedings may actually lead to injustice where principles of natural justice are compromised.

 - The jurisdiction of specialist courts is limited.
-In addition, there is always the fear that proceedings may be aside by the High Courts of lack of jurisdiction.
+In addition, there is always the fear that proceedings may be aside by the High Courts with the lack of jurisdiction.

 - Some specialist courts involve some complex issues such that the ordinary person cannot utilize their services without the aid of specialists.
 An example would be the Income Tax Court and Patents Tribunal.